gintellect79/angularjs-examples/README.md

 # Angular JS Examples.
-# This is a change (Bla Bla) for new feature.
+# This is a change from angularjs_examples-feature!
-# This is one more change!